Tiffany Cabán: Queens District Attorney campaign

 Cabán's 2019 campaign for Queens County District Attorney focused on criminal justice reform, including ending mass incarceration and the war on drugs.
 She also called for the decriminalization of sex work.
 Cabán was endorsed by The New York Times, as well as progressive politicians such as Alexandria Ocasio-Cortez, Bernie Sanders, Elizabeth Warren, and Larry Krasner, as well as several progressive members of the New York State Legislature and Suffolk County, Massachusetts DA Rachael Rollins.
 The race drew national attention, drawing comparisons to Ocasio-Cortez's upset victory in the 2018 House primary election over Joe Crowley.

-Numerous progressive political organizations also endorsed her campaign, including Citizen Action of New York, the Working Families Party, the Democratic Socialists of America, Make the Road, Real Justice, and other community organizations in New York.
+Progressive political organizations also endorsed her campaign, including Citizen Action of New York, the Working Families Party, the Democratic Socialists of America, Make the Road, Real Justice, and other community organizations in New York.

-Cabán faced Queens borough president Melinda Katz in the Democratic primary.
+Cabán faced Queens Borough President Melinda Katz in the Democratic primary.
 The previous District Attorney, Richard Brown, had intended to retire after the election, but died in office shortly before the primary.
-On June 25, 2019, Cabán claimed victory over Katz, but with the margin of victory standing at just over one percentage point, Katz declined to concede the election.
-On July 3, election officials said Katz pulled ahead in the final count with a lead of just 20 votes, triggering a recount.
-On August 6, days after Katz was declared the ultimate victor by 60 votes, Cabán conceded the race.
+On June 25, 2019, Cabán claimed victory over Katz prematurely–telling supporters at her watch party: “We did it y’all.”
+But with the margin between them standing at just over one percentage point, and thousands of ballots yet to be counted, Katz declined to concede the election.
+On July 3, election officials said Katz pulled ahead in the count with a lead of 20 votes, automatically triggering the first manual recount in the borough in 64 years.
+On August 6, days after the Board of Elections certified the results of the weeks-long recount, with Katz leading Cabán by 60 votes and Katz being declared the ultimate victor, Cabán conceded the race.

-Post-election work
+Post-campaign work

-After her campaign for District Attorney, Cabán took on a role as a national political organizer with the Working Families Party.
-She was focused on recruiting decarceral criminal justice reformers to run for office.
+After her campaign for District Attorney, Cabán worked as a national political organizer with the Working Families Party.
+She focused on recruiting decarceral criminal justice reformers to run for office.